rboman/BsaLib/README.md

 - [ ] Add functionality to generate spectra from time series
 - [ ] Add a local caching system
 - [ ] Add `MPI` support (for running `BsaLib` on multi-node clusters)
+- [ ] Improve and extend GPU offloading
 - [ ] Add ability to export using formats of most common Visualisation (Paraview, for instance).
 Better, in a more sustainable way, add the possibility to let the user provide its own desired exporting function, so that `BsaLib` is not tight to any specific